 The Story of the RED DOT…Lessons in Becoming a Salesman

-He went through this intensive five minute training as I was walking to the car, and he offered his business card to me.
+He went through this intensive five-minute training as I was walking to the car, and he offered his business card to me.
 His card was a simple white with the name A. A. Gorin Sales printed on the top, with his home phone number and address.
 On the back of the card were all his specifications regarding his weight, shoe size, age, and place of birth.
 Second Lesson: Always supply enough information.

-I asked “Why is all that personal stuff on your card?”
+I asked, “Why is all that personal stuff on your card?”
 He replied that “he got tired of people asking ‘how the weather was up there.’
 But you know…people don’t usually forget me.”
 Third Lesson: Always look on the positive side.

 As I took a look at the simple card, he told me to scratch his name out and write my name on it.
 As I proceeded to follow the suggestion, I noted a BIG RED DOT on the side of the card, and I asked my final question; “What’s the RED DOT for?”
-He looked at me squarely and said, “That’s to remind myself to always ask the Customer for the order!”
+He looked at me squarely and said, “That’s to remind myself always to ask the Customer for the order!”
 Fourth Lesson.

 – Thomas H. Gorin